OliverNakamoto/Meta-hack/README.md

    pip install -r requirements.txt
    ```

+   FIX the API keys, google has 100 free tokens every day!

 3. **Set up your environment variables:**

    Create a `.env` file in the project root (see the provided example) and insert your API keys and configuration